Link Search Menu Expand Document

 Additional resources

-Of course there are many details we haven’t discussed here, below you can find resources we find interesting
+Of course there are many details we haven’t discussed here.
+You can find much more detailed information in the Official ROS tutorial

 Copyright © 2018-2022 MIT.
 This work is licensed under CC BY 4.0